zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Cora says, “But maybe he’s just waiting for a shoul der to cry on.”
 The expression “a shoulder (shoulder) to cry on” is used to descri be someone who is willing to listen to another person’s problems.
 So, you have a  friend and your friend broke up with his girlfriend and now he’s sad.
 Actually, his girlfriend broke up with him.
 She ended the relationship, and now he’s sad and yo u go to a bar and you have a few drinks and he tells you all the details of wh at happened.
 This happens to me every once in a while, a friend of mine – used t o happen – a friend of mine would break up with a girlfriend and then they woul d tell me all their problems, everything that happened, everything she said, ever ything he said – you understand.
 That’s to have a shoulder to cry on.
 Yo u are the person they go to to cry on, that is, to tell their problems to.
 Your sh oulder, of course, is the upper part of your arm and sometimes, for example, a woman may  cry on a man’s shoulder by putting her head on his shoulder if she’s sad ab out something.

 Cora says, “You might just be the person to get him  to bare his soul.”
 To “bare” (bare) means to take something off, to remove somet hing, usually your clothing.
-We talk about someone being “bare naked” meaning ha ving no clothes on.
+We talk about someone being “bare naked” meaning having no clothes on.
 “To bare your soul” (soul), however, means to share you r most personal thoughts to another person, to tell someone your most secret fe ars and secret thoughts.

 Doug says, “Spoken just like a woman,” meaning Cora  is talking like a woman might talk.
 He says, “You all,” meaning you women, “think we men are waiting to bare our souls and let our emotions out,” our feeli ngs out.
 “Just leave Rob alone to solve his own problems.”
 In other words, men, we  don’t like to talk about our deep personal problems with other men.
 That’s what women think we should do, but we're men.
 We don’t do that, do we men?
 Real me n don’t cry.
 That’s what they say.